BDC Hamburger Icon

 “Your employees are the difference between success and failure, yet the [recruitment] process that is used is generally ad hoc, rushed, and has little strategy beyond a post-and-pray approach,” Mullings said.

 To build a successful recruitment process, you must be strategic.
-The experts we spoke with identified three best practices to help your business recruit top talent.
+The experts we spoke with identified some best practices to help your business recruit top talent.

 It is important to foster clear communication among recruiters, HR professionals, hiring managers and job applicants throughout the entire recruitment process.
 Good communication entails posting accurate job descriptions, quickly responding to job applicants (whether it is a yes, a no, or a simple update) and informing all hiring parties about the status of each candidate.

-Employee recruitment is a continuous process; it occurs several times throughout the life cycle of a company.
-As such, an employer should brand their hiring process to attract and hire top talent when needed.
+Employee recruitment is a continuous process, so employers should brand their hiring process to attract and hire top talent when needed.

 Mullings suggested that companies use the Hum, Sing, Shout method to stand out from other companies that are recruiting and to attract the type of candidates they have in mind.
 Here’s what it entails:

-• Hum: Your hiring brand should have a low “hum” in the marketplace.
-What this means is that your company is “always on.”
-That is, you are advertising, networking and using appropriate branding strategies for your company on social media platforms that are best suited for your company and industry.
+• Hum: Your hiring brand should have a low “hum” in the marketplace, meaning your company is “always on.”
+That is, you are advertising, networking and using appropriate branding strategies for your company on the social media platforms that are best suited for your company and industry.

 • Sing: During this stage, your company and your efforts to find qualified talent are visible to job seekers.
 You’re not looking to fill the position immediately; rather, you’re perusing a broader and deeper volume of candidates.

 It is important to track candidates during the entire talent acquisition process.
-Whether you’re using HR software, an applicant tracking system or other means, it is important to have a standardized approach so that no one is overlooked and no detail remains unnoticed.
+Whether you’re using HR software, an applicant tracking system or other means, it is important to have a standardized approach so that no candidates or details are overlooked.

-Below is a list of our top choices for HR software that include recruiting and onboarding capabilities:
+Here’s a list of our top choices for HR software platforms that include recruiting and onboarding capabilities:

 “Do your due diligence, and make sure you’re keeping track of what’s going on in your pipeline,” Dewey said.
 “This helps being able to see your own progress and areas of opportunities.
 Keeping track of all your candidates and the stages they’re in (along with your data) will save a lot of sanity when hiring managers ask for reports.”